careed23/-Cloud-Security-and-Infrastructure-as-Code-IaC-/README.md

 Networking (VPC & Subnets)

-The use of only Private Subnets for compute resources ensures workloads are not directly exposed to the internet, prioritizing isolation.
+The use of only Private Subnets for compute resources ensures workloads are shielded from direct public exposure, prioritizing isolation and minimizing the attack surface.
 (Defense-in-Depth)

 Centralized Auditing (CloudTrail/S3/CloudWatch)

-All API activity is logged globally and written to an immutable, encrypted S3 bucket and streamed to CloudWatch.
-This ensures non-repudiation and provides real-time monitoring for security anomalies.
+All API activity is logged globally, encrypted, and stored in an immutable S3 bucket, streamed to CloudWatch for real-time security monitoring and anomaly detection.
+This ensures non-repudiation.

 Least Privilege IAM

-The SecureComputeRole is defined with an explicit, minimal compute_policy.
-This prevents lateral movement by adhering strictly to the Principle of Least Privilege.
+The SecureComputeRole is defined with an explicit, minimal compute_policy granting only the permissions absolutely necessary for the application's function.
+This strictly enforces the Principle of Least Privilege, preventing lateral movement.

 Staff-Level Impact (IaC):

-🎯 Defining this single source of truth for IaC prevents decentralized, insecure deployments and drastically lowers the blast radius of misconfigurations across the organization.
-This establishes a high-bar organizational security baseline.
+🎯 Defining this single source of truth for IaC prevents the decentralized creation of shadow IT and insecure deployments.
+This massively lowers the blast radius of misconfigurations and establishes a high-bar organizational security baseline across all environments.

 2. Admission Controller / Policy as Code (PaC) ⚙️

-The Rego policy (OPA) acts as a mandatory security gate in the deployment pipeline, operating before a resource is committed to the API server.
+The Rego policy (OPA) is implemented as a Kubernetes Admission Controller, acting as a mandatory security gate in the deployment pipeline.
+It evaluates resource requests before they are committed to the cluster API server.

 Policy Enforcement